 This broccoli slaw & spicy shrimp salad is the true definition of a “clean out the fridge” kind of recipe.
 I didn’t really know what to do with the package of broccoli slaw I had in the fridge.
 I thought about adding it to different salads and meals, but I never did.
 Of course, I didn’t want it to go bad.
 So, I decided to pair it with some beautiful wild caught shrimp and a creamy dressing.
 It’s a very simple and quick dish, but it’s hearty, colorful, and so delicious the whole family will love it.

-I always get requests on social media to create more “take to work” friendly lunches that don’t need to be reheated.
+I always get requests on Instagram to create more “take to work” friendly lunches that don’t need to be reheated.
 Well, this broccoli slaw & spicy shrimp salad is going to be your new favorite desk lunch.
 It’s definitely one of those salads the longer it sits, the better it becomes.

 Why we love Broccoli Slaw: